luquelab/Lee_etal_CSBJ_2022/3_executables/README.md

 1. a single, integer genome length value in basepairs (bp)
 2. a fasta file with up to 1000 records
 3. a csv file that includes the columns "Virus_ID" and "genome_length".
 Any additional columns are left in place in the final result, but are not used.
+    OUTPUT: Single genome option results will display on screen.
+All others will be provided in the file G2TResults.csv.
     NOTE: We advise you to add a leading column before the data, ie: do not make "Virus_ID" or "genome_length" the first column.
     We've encountered issues with text parsing in the first column header, and that bug is currently under investigation.